10 recommended wineries in Yamanashi (Katsunuma, Shioyama, Kofu) where you can enjoy tours and tastings

 About 40 brands of in-house wines are available, and you can also find limited edition wines depending on the season.

-After the tour, visit the Restaurant and Wine Shop, where you can taste "Yamanashi-French," which makes the most of local ingredients.
-There is also a tasting corner where visitors can sample more than about a dozen types of wine for a fee.
+After the tour, head to the Restaurant, where you can enjoy “Yamanashi French” cuisine made with local ingredients, or visit the wine shop.
+There is also a tasting corner where you can sample over 20 varieties of wine for a fee.

-In addition, from late August to late October, there is a tasting corner for "Sturm" wine, which is still in the process of fermentation.
-It has a fresh taste with a slight sweetness and low alcohol content, and the carbonation is refreshing.
-This wine is only available at the store and will be discontinued as soon as it is gone, so it is recommended to go early in the season.
+Additionally, from late August to late October, a tasting corner for “Sturm”—wine in the middle of fermentation—opens.
+It has a fresh taste with a slight carbonation and low alcohol content; it’s slightly sweet with a refreshing fizz.
+Since this wine is only available at the shop and is sold out once it runs out, we recommend visiting early in the season.

 A wine festival is held in late October.
-In addition to enjoying back vintages of wine and snack stalls by famous stores in the prefecture, there are also live music and games planned.
+In addition to enjoying back vintages of wine and snack stalls run by renowned local restaurants, the event also features live music and games.

 Lumiere Winery